-The FDC is governed by an eight-member board consisting of one ex officio director and seven elected directors.
-The sole purpose is to assist the University in financing, constructing, and equipping a student housing project on campus.
+The FDC is governed by a seven-member board consisting of one ex officio director and six elected directors.
+The FDC's purpose is to assist the University in financing, constructing, and equipping a student housing project on campus.
 The University operates and manages the project under the terms of agreement between the University and the FDC.
-Because the elected directors of the FDC are appointed by the members of The University of North Carolina at Charlotte Board of Trustees and because the FDC's primary purpose is to benefit the University, its financial statements have been blended with those of the University.
+Because the elected directors of the FDC are appointed by the members of The University of North Carolina at Charlotte Board of Trustees and because the FDC's sole purpose is to benefit the University, its financial statements have been blended with those of the University.

 The UNCCIF is governed by a board consisting of three ex officio directors and four elected directors.
 The UNCCIF's purpose is to support the University by operating an investment fund for nonprofit foundations, associations, trusts, endowments, and funds that are organized and operated primarily to support the University.
-Its participant investors include the University, the Foundation, and the Athletic Foundation (see Note 17).
+Its participant investors include the University, the Foundation, and the Athletic Foundation (see Note 18).
 The UNCCIF is a governmental external investment pool.
-Because two of the seven directors of the UNCCIF are administrators of the University and the elected directors are appointed by the member investors' Boards of Trustees, and because the UNCCIF's primary purpose is to benefit the University, the UNCCIF has been blended with the University's financial statements, with the exception of the portion belonging to the Foundation of the University of North Carolina at Charlotte, Inc., which is discretely presented (as described below).
+Because two of the seven directors of the UNCCIF are administrators of the University and the elected directors are appointed by the member investors' Board of Trustees, and because the UNCCIF's primary purpose is to benefit the University, its financial statements have been blended with those of the University, with the exception of the portion belonging to The Foundation of the University of North Carolina at Charlotte, Inc., which is discretely presented (as described below).